 The E.C.B.S. training course format provides students with in-depth tuition, hands-on supervision and ample time and opportunity for detailed study of the Bowen Technique.

 Our courses are all highly practical and very ‘hands-on’.
-Class sizes are deliberately kept small to ensure you receive a high level of teacher supervision whilst you practice the moves with your fellow students.
+Class sizes are deliberately kept small to ensure you receive a high level of teacher supervision whilst you practise the moves with your fellow students.

 The course is spread over a minimum period of nine months, although you can take longer if you wish.
 There are five modules, all of which must be completed.